 When thinking about investments, consider how they would likely perform over the same period of time that remains on your mortgage.
 While you may not be able to predict a future recession, it’s worth thinking about how much wealth you could build over time.

-One reason some people may balk at the thought of paying off their mortgage early is that mortgage interest is tax-deductible.
+Some people may balk at the thought of paying off their mortgage early because mortgage interest is tax-deductible.
 There is, however, a common misconception associated with this argument.
-Mortgage interest can only be used as a tax deduction if you choose to itemize instead of taking the standard deduction.
+Mortgage interest can only be used as a tax deduction if you itemize instead of taking the standard deduction.

 While this may work out for some people, research shows that only 30% of people actually itemize their taxes.
-68.5% of Americans use the standard deduction.
+However, 68.5% of Americans use the standard deduction.

 New tax laws have increased the 2021 standard deduction to $12,550 for individuals and $25,100 for those married filing jointly.
 That means the potential is high for even more taxpayers to forego itemizing.
 Consequently, you may not actually be saving money on your taxes because of mortgage interest.

 Recent tax changes have also changed the cap on newly purchased homes that qualify for the mortgage interest deduction.
 The previous limit was a $1 million home, but that has now decreased to $750,000.
-If you buy a house that’s more expensive, you don’t qualify for the deduction.
+If you buy a more expensive house, you don’t qualify for the deduction.
 This is for any home purchased between December 14, 2017, through 2026.

 While this change doesn’t impact most people, it could have a large effect on individuals living in high-cost areas like San Francisco, Chicago, or New York.
-This could be an added incentive for them to pay off their mortgage early since tax savings are limited even if they itemize deductions.
+This could be an added incentive to pay off your mortgage early since tax savings are limited even if they itemize deductions.

 Cost of Mortgage Interest and PMI

-When wondering if you would save money when you pay off your mortgage early, it’s important to consider all of the costs associated with your loan.
+When considering if you would save money when you pay off your mortgage early, it’s important to consider all of the costs associated with your loan.
 First, think about how much interest you’ll pay over the course of the loan.